-A. No administrative approval is necessary where an individual establishment or other facility proposing consumption on the premises is explicitly designated on a PD Master Concept Plan, is included on the schedule of uses, and has hours of operation specifically listed in the PD Master Concept Plan.
+A. No administrative approval is necessary where an individual establishment or other facility proposing consumption on the premises is explicitly designated on a PD Master Concept Plan, is included on the schedule of uses, and has hours of operation specifically listed in the PD adopting ordinance.